Gauge-invariant nonperturbative Wilson action in quantum electrodynamics: GFERG in QED

 where $\alpha_0$ is a constant and

 and

-Because of the gauge covariance of the gradient flow equations, the resulting Wilson action is gauge or BRST invariant~\cite{Sonoda:2020vut,Miyakawa:2021hcx}.
-The conventional ERG, on the other hand, corresponds to a use of simple gauge non-covariant diffusion equations.
+Because of the gauge covariance of the gradient flow equations, the resulting Wilson action is gauge- or BRST-invariant~\cite{Sonoda:2020vut,Miyakawa:2021hcx}.
+The conventional ERG, on the other hand, corresponds to a use of simple gauge-noncovariant diffusion equations.
 For ERG from the perspective of diffusion equations, see~Refs.~\cite{Abe:2018zdc,Carosso:2018bmz,Carosso:2018rep,Carosso:2019qpb,Matsumoto:2020lha,Tanaka:2022pwt}.
 For the Faddeev--Popov (FP) ghost field, we set

-The FP anti-ghost field is not diffused; see Ref.~\cite{Sonoda:2025tyu} for our reasoning for this hinted by the prescription in~Ref.~\cite{Luscher:2013cpa}.
+The FP antighost field is not diffused; see Ref.~\cite{Sonoda:2025tyu} for our reasoning for this, hinted by the prescription in~Ref.~\cite{Luscher:2013cpa}.

 The flow equation for the Wilson action~\eqref{eq:(2.1)} (the GFERG equation) is then simply obtained by taking the derivative with respect to~$\Lambda$ as\footnote{ The parameter~$\alpha_0$ does not affect the physics as long as~$\alpha_0\neq0$ (see~Ref.~\cite{Sonoda:2025tyu}) and we have set~$\alpha_0=1$ in deriving this expression.}